| 3 min read

 Can virtual test drive environments be an effective substitute for proving ground based “smart cities” for autonomous vehicle development?
 Quite possibly, yes.
 This may, in fact, be where virtual validation officially comes into its own…

-To learn more about how Driver-in-the-Loop (DIL) simulators are emerging as key validation tools for the cars of tomorrow, download our FREE white paper, Look Down the Road: Driving Simulator Technology & How Automotive Manufacturers will Benefit.
+To learn more about how Driver-in-the-Loop (DIL) simulators are emerging as key validation tools for the cars of tomorrow, download our FREE eBook, Looking down the road: Harnessing the benefits of driving simulator technology.

 New Call-to-action